pawnsac/BLADE-deb/src/README.md

 ## Instructions for Target Program

-Your program must be present in the **target-program** folder.
+Your program must be present in the **src/target-program** folder.
 It must contain a target c file and a test oracle.
 Each oracle file (i-e oracle.sh) must be returning 0 on a successful run.
 The MAX_UPWARD_PROCESSESS and MAX_DOWNWARD_PROCESSESS denote the parallel processing allocations given to Blade's upward and downwards iterators.

 Inside the *src* folder, run: